Tommy Talbot

-Tommy Talbot (born c.1928) is a former racing cyclist from Northern Ireland, who represented Northern Ireland at the British Empire Games (now Commonwealth Games).
+Tommy Talbot (c.
+1928 – March 2022) was a racing cyclist from Northern Ireland, who represented Northern Ireland at the British Empire Games (now Commonwealth Games).

 Biography

 Talbot was a member of the East Tyrone Cycling Club of Cookstown and rode for Ireland for the first time in 1955.
 Talbot's brother Bobby was also a successful rider during the 1950s.